jsanchez679/morphoHeart/README.md

 - A final section with tips, specifically for those wishing to analyse *zebrafish* hearts using `morphoHeart`

 ## ✏️ Cite us!
-Don't forget to cite morphoHeart's [paper](https://www.biorxiv.org/content/10.1101/2024.02.19.580991v2) when you publish your results using the software!
+Don't forget to cite morphoHeart's [paper](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.3002995) when you publish your results using the software!

-*Sánchez-Posada J, Derrick, CJ, Noël ES (2024) morphoHeart: a quantitative tool\nfor integrated 3D morphometric analyses of heart and ECM during embryonic\ndevelopment.
-PLoS Biology.*
+*Sánchez-Posada, J; Derrick C. J; Noël, E. S. morphoHeart: A quantitative tool for integrated 3D morphometric analyses of heart and ECM during embryonic development.
+PLOS Biology (2025).*

 ### Happy *morphoHeart-ing* 🤓!